Yingisani-Honest-Shivambu/ATM_UI_PROJECT_JAVA/README.md

 ## 6. Code Structure

-- **`ATMApplication.java`**: Main class to launch the JavaFX application.
+- **`Main.java`**: Main class to launch the JavaFX application.
-- **`ATMController.java`**: Controller class to handle the logic for each ATM operation (withdraw, deposit, balance check).
-- **`BankAccount.java`**: Model class representing a user's bank account with methods for deposit, withdrawal, and balance check.
-- **FXML Files**: The UI layout for the main menu, withdraw, deposit, and balance screens.
+- **ATMInterfacePane.Java**: The UI layout for the main menu, withdraw, deposit, and balance screens.
+Also handles the logic for each ATM operation (withdraw, deposit, balance check).

 ---